 Our personal injury department is widely and highly regarded as specialising in all aspects of personal injury claims, in particular cycling claims.
-For over 25 years we have specialised the victims of cycling accidents with their claims for whiplash and some tissue injuries, fractures and other orthopedic injuries, spinal injuries and injuries to the head and brain.
+For more than 25 years we have specialised the victims of cycling accidents with their claims for whiplash, soft tissue injuries, orthopedic injuries including bone fractures, spinal injuries and injuries to the head and brain.
 Our offices each have a Lexcel accreditation for quality control, demonstrating a commitment to high levels of customer service.
-Chambers and Partners, the leading legal directory, refers to us as “one of the leading firms in this part of the South East”.
+Chambers and Partners, publisher of the leading legal directory, refers to us as “one of the leading firms in this part of the South East”.

 We concentrate on claimant work only, ensuring a focus on what is best for you.
 Much of our work is of a high value and profile, and we have been involved in many settlements exceeding £1,000,000.
-The firm was a founder member of the Motor Accident Solicitors’ Society, and members of department are Law Society Personal Injury Panel members, Association of Personal Injury Lawyers accredited Senior Litigator, and a Fellow of the College of Personal Injury Lawyers.
-We are also proud to be associated with the brain injury charity, Headway.
+The firm is a founder member of the Motor Accident Solicitors’ Society, our Personal Injury department comprises Law Society Personal Injury Panel members, an Association of Personal Injury Lawyers accredited Senior Litigator, and a Fellow of the College of Personal Injury Lawyers.
+We are also proud to be associated with brain injury charity, Headway West Sussex.

 Our support for clients does not end when the claim settles.
-Through our Trusts and Wealth Management departments we ensure a continuity of care and support post settlement.
+Our wealth management and trusts team ensure a continuity of care and support post settlement.

-Sadly, each year, many thousands of people are injured as a result of cycling accidents caused through the negligence of others, invariably other road users.
-In many cases expert treatment and rehabilitation will be required to help them to return their lives to some semblance of normality.
+Sadly, each year, many thousands of people are injured as a result of cycling accidents caused by the negligence of others, invariably other road users.
+In many cases expert treatment and rehabilitation will be required to help accident victims return their lives to some semblance of normality.

 We have access to some of the best treatment and rehabilitation resources available in the UK, including: